What is Secondary Infertility

-It’s estimated that 11% of couples struggle with infertility after they’ve already had baby – a condition known as “secondary infertility.”
+Secondary infertility is when a couple struggles with infertility after already having a baby.
+It’s estimated that 11% of couples struggle with secondary infertility.
 Many women assume that since they got pregnant quickly with their first child that the second will happen just easily.

 It’s not uncommon for women with secondary infertility to be even more frustrated than women with primary infertility.
 There is often a sense of guilt and sadness since they already have a healthy child or children, yet they desire more.
 For these reasons, women with secondary infertility have a difficult time sharing their experience with friends or family, so they often feel isolated and alone during their infertility journey.

 Secondary Infertility Causes

 There are a variety of causes of secondary infertility, including complications from prior deliveries affecting future pregnancies (i.e. scar tissue in the uterus or fallopian tubes), maternal age, changes in lifestyle affecting sperm and egg quality, endometriosis, uterine and tubal factors, male factor and more.

 Regardless of primary or secondary infertility, the general rule is you are under 35 years of age have been actively trying to conceive for up to a year or if you over 35 years of age for up to 6 months without success, then it’s time to see a fertility specialist.